noperator/minifloppies/README.md

 "minifloppies" is simply the shortest word containing `m.*i.*n.*i.*o` and `p.*i` together in the same string.
 Plus, it conveniently seemed to fit this application's intended use case.

+## Why use this?
+While interviewing for jobs, I had to share my resume with recruiters at many different companies, as one does.
+I like to keep a close hold on my resume and don't care for it to float around freely.
+For a while, I used `cpdf` to AES-encrypt my resume and provided a password to recruiters through an out-of-band message, like SMS.
+That provided a pretty terrible experience for anyone that needed to read or share that document, so I decided to implement a solution that met the following requirements:
+- Does not require me to host a sensitive document on third-party infrastructure.
+That rules out services like Firefox Send.
+- Encrypts files in transit.
+- Does not require entering a password.
+- Allows sharing via one-time download links.

 ## Configure MinIO on Raspberry Pi
 Install Docker ARM  using the [convenience script](https://docs.docker.com/install/linux/docker-ce/debian/#install-using-the-convenience-script).
 ```